nic6911/Nilan_Homeassistant/README.md

 ![Bottom](/electronics/Bottom.PNG)
 ![Top](/electronics/Top.PNG)

-A wiring example on a Comfort 300 and Wavin AHC9000 is shown here:
+A wiring example on a Comfort 300 and Wavin AHC9000 is shown here (NOTE: you might need external supply for the board as Nilan might not be able to serve power during peaks - so when sending over WiFi):
 ![Top](/electronics/Connections.png)

 On the Wavin you simply use a patch cable (straight) and connect it from the module to the Modbus port and then you are done :)